iOS 11 and macOS High Sierra introduced support for these new, industry-standard media formats:

 Working with this media

 If you're using iCloud Photo Library with iOS 10 or macOS Sierra, you might see in the upper-right corner of the photo or video, or you might see an alert message.
-To fully view, edit, or duplicate HEIF and HEVC media on your device, upgrade to iOS 11 or macOS High Sierra.
+To fully view, edit, or duplicate HEIF and HEVC media on your device, upgrade to iOS 11 or later or macOS High Sierra or later.

 Sharing this media

 iCloud Photo Library preserves media in its original format, resolution, and frame rate.
-Upgrade to iOS 11 or macOS High Sierra if your device can't fully view, edit, or duplicate HEIF or HEVC media in your iCloud Photo Library, or displays it at a lower resolution.
+If your device can't fully view, edit, or duplicate HEIF or HEVC media in your iCloud Photo Library, or displays it at a lower resolution, upgrade to iOS 11 or later or macOS High Sierra or later.

-When you share HEIF or HEVC media using other methods, such as AirDrop, Messages, or email, it's shared in a more compatible format, such as JPEG or H.264.
+When you share media using other methods, such as AirDrop, Messages, or email, it's shared in a more compatible format, such as JPEG or H.264.

 Importing this media via USB